invokemedia/parsetime/README.md

 This function can parse times that are in a range like `11-5` or `11 AM to 5 PM`.

+By passing a second argument (boolean) you can turn common words into their 24 hour equivalent.

+For example: `11 AM - Midnight` would become `11 AM - 0:00`.

 ## Installation

 Put a file named composer.json at the root of your project, containing your project dependencies: